Will Energy Efficient Home Upgrades Earn a High ROI?

 Use Smart Technology

 Smart technology has become increasingly popular, as it allows easy control of energy consumption.
 By installing a convenient app, one may operate a programmable thermostat, HVAC systems, and turn lights on and off.
-These days, such technology can even learn a user's behavior and make recommendations as to how to improve the energy efficiency of a home.
+These days, such technology can even learn a user's behavior and make recommendations as to how to improve the energy efficiency of a home and increase the ROI of your home.
 Those with multiple thermostats in a larger home can see up to $800 in savings annually.
-It is possible to operate multiple systems conveniently when integrating smart technology throughout a home.
+It is possible to operate multiple systems conveniently when integrating smart technology upgrades throughout a home.
 Such technology has also proved a sound investment when it comes to home security.

 Find Energy-Efficient Upgrade Resources